hantaotaohan/stars/README.md

 ## HTML

-- [makccr/dot](https://github.com/makccr/dot) - These are my dot files.
-I've primarily been a MacOS user for most of the time I've been collecting dotfiles, but I've recently switched to Linux.
-I primarily use Arch, Arco, Manjaro, or some other Arch based distro; so that's where I take my que.
 - [wenzhixin/bootstrap-table-examples](https://github.com/wenzhixin/bootstrap-table-examples) - Bootstrap table examples
 - [farridav/django-jazzmin](https://github.com/farridav/django-jazzmin) - Jazzy theme for Django
 - [xfirefly/Airplay-SDK](https://github.com/xfirefly/Airplay-SDK) - Airplay Receiver SDK supports Airplay Mirroring and AirPlay Casting to a receiver device.